Aliza Gur: Acting career

 In 1965, she made a guest appearance on Perry Mason as Dr. Nina Rivelli in "The Case of the Baffling Bug".
 Her other television credits include The Big Valley, Daniel Boone, Get Smart, The Wild Wild West and Adventures in Paradise.
 Her film credits include Exodus (1960), A Place to Go (1962), From Russia with Love (1963), Night Train to Paris (1964), Agent for H.A.R.M.
 (1966), Kill a Dragon (1967), The Hand of Night (1968), and her last movie Tarzan and the Jungle Boy (1968).

 Her most famous role was as Vida, one of two fighting gypsies in 1963's James Bond film From Russia with Love, where she fought Miss Jamaica's Martine Beswick.
 The female lead in the film, Daniela Bianchi, had been Gur's roommate at the 1960 Miss Universe pageant.

 Personal life

-Gur married twice, first in 1964 to Sy Shulman, the director of Cedars of Lebanon Hospital, and next to Sheldon Schrager, film producer and vice-president of Columbia Pictures, in charge of production, and she had one son from her first marriage.
-Both marriages ended in divorce.
+Gur married three times, first in 1961 to Sabby Sagall, then in 1964 to Sy Shulman, the director of Cedars of Lebanon Hospital, and finally in 1978 to Sheldon Schrager, film producer and vice-president of Columbia Pictures, in charge of production.
+She had one son from her second marriage.
+All three marriages ended in divorce.